-As part of a 17-month pilot project that runs through May 31, 2019, MUNACA members and M and Excluded employees will be able to use up to three of their nine paid sick days each year to care for certain sick relatives, even when the employees themselves are not ill.
+As part of a 17-month pilot project that runs through May 31, 2019, MUNACA members and M and Excluded employees may use up to three of their nine paid sick days each year to care for certain sick relatives, even when the employees themselves are not ill.

 For which Family members can I use a Family Day?

 How many Family Days are we entitled to?

 May Family Days be used to care for employees’ sick children who are 18 years old or older?

 Yes.
 You may use Family Days to care for your sick children regardless of their age.

 May I use Family Days to bring relatives to scheduled appointments (e.g. dentist, doctor, blood test, etc.)?

-As with regular sick days, Family Days can only be used for unforeseen medical needs.
+As with regular sick days, Family Days may only be used for unforeseen medical needs.
 For example, you could use a Family Day to bring your child to a clinic when she/he is ill, but not for his/her annual medical check-up.

 May I use Family Days if I have unused vacation, personal days, etc.?

 As per the labour standard, an employee may be absent from work without pay for 10 days per year to fulfill obligations relating to the care, health or education of their close relatives.
 Is this affected by Family Days?

 Family Days provide additional flexibility for balancing family and work obligations; using them will have no impact on this provincially allotted unpaid leave.